cheeseman-lab/brieflow/README.md

 ### Step 2: Run example analysis in steps

-Follow the instructions below to configure paramers and run wokflows.
+Follow the instructions below to configure parameters and run workflows.
 All of these steps are done in the example analysis folder.
 Use the following command to enter this folder:
 `cd example_analysis`.